-When a fish feels the hook, it struggles to get free.
+Once you successfully set the hook, the fish instinctively struggles to get free.
 This might involve jumping, making a long run, swimming back against the line or swimming around obstacles.
 Each species of fish reacts differently.
 Fish hooked in shallow water are more likely to jump and behave more frantically than those hooked in deep water.
 Deep-water fish often seek the bottom.

 - Relax and let the drag and rod do the work.
 Just keep the fishing rod up at about a 45-degree angle to the water, aim it straight towards the fish, and be ready to reel when the drag stops moving and buzzing.